magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42410-coupon-reports-only-display-default-base-currency.md

 <ins>Steps to reproduce</ins>:

-1. Create an additional website/store/storeview.
+1. Create an additional Website, Store, and Store View.
 1. Set a different currency for this new website.
 For example, Euro.
 1. Go to **Stores** > **Currency Rates** and configure currency rates to **Euro**.
 1. Create a **Cart Price Rule** with a specific coupon - **Test**.